 Many of you may know our home is really centered around our Montessori Inspired Kitchen.
 We are an Indian family and we cook a LOT of vegetarian Indian food (Gujarati, Punjabi and South Indian) because my toddler twins and their Big Brother love it (and prefer it)!
 Indian cooking often uses special utensils, a variety of pantry items and such a unique range of spices.
-I’m hoping to share a bit more about our kitchen adventures in this multi-part series of posts starting with how my children access all the yummy, Indian spices to cook!
+I’m hoping to share a bit more about our kitchen adventures in this multi-part series (here is part 2 of this series) of posts starting with how my children access all the yummy, Indian spices to cook!
 You can easily use this for any spices in your kitchen whether it’s Indian, Italian, Mexican, Thai or other cuisines of your families liking.

 As a reminder, my twin toddlers just turned 2 years old and their older brother is 4 years old.

 Spice Bottles: With Indian cooking (and many other cuisines), we use a LOT of spices.
 I like to allow my kids the freedom to add spices to our cooking to their liking without restricting them too much.
 Most Indian kitchens will have their spices in a beautiful, open, spice container, with little bowls and spoons for each spice.
 It really allows for such a colorful and sensorial cooking experience.
 But this container also includes spicy red chili powder, which can be dangerous if the kids accidentally, touch it or intake it.
 It can also be a bit more challenging for tiny hands to use without making a mess.